cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/math-review.md

 1. Sketch the gravitational field around the planet Earth when you are zoomed out on a planetary scale.
 2. Sketch the approximate gravitational field near the surface of the Earth (this is the assumption we made for most of PHY 121).

+## ✅ Partial Solutions

+No solutions today!
+Otherwise I would just be giving away the answers 😅

 ## 📘 Connected Resources